liu-yihong/UTDallas-LaTex-Beamer-Template/README.md

 # UTDallas LaTex Beamer Template
- This repository contains an unofficial LaTex beamer template for the University of Texas at Dallas.
+ This repository contains an unofficial LaTex beamer template for the University of Texas at Dallas (UTDallas).
+ It follows UTDallas [color palette](https://brand.utdallas.edu/graphics-visual-identity/color-palette/) from the University's [brand standards](https://brand.utdallas.edu/).

+ Rendered slides can be previewed at [here](main.pdf)

  ## Cover Page Preview